 In case, you don’t have your visa ready at this point, you can also apply for one at this stage.

-The last stage of free zone company formation is opening a corporate bank account.
+The last stage of setting up a business in UAE free zone is opening a corporate bank account.
 You need to submit the following documents to open a corporate bank account –

 - Copy of the company’s memorandum and articles of association